-Today, we have the ability to grow bone where needed.
+Today, we can grow bone where needed.
 We refer to this as bone preservation grafting and bone augmentation grafting.
 This not only gives us the opportunity to place implants of proper length and width where needed, it also gives us a chance to restore jaw function where it had previously been lost and at the same time improve the patient’s esthetic appearance.

 Bone grafting can repair potential implant sites with inadequate bone volume due to previous extractions, gum disease or injuries.
-The bone can either be obtained from the patient, or much more frequently, is a combination of a particulate human allograft (cadaver) mixed with a biologic product (see PRGF below), or recombinant bone protein (see Infuse Bone Graft below) that induces the production of your own bone.
+The bone can either be obtained from the patient, or much more frequently, is a combination of a particulate human allograft (cadaver) mixed with a biologic product (e.g. L-PRF).

 Bone Preservation Grafting

-Whenever a patient has to lose a tooth, one of the ways commonly used to replace the lost tooth is a dental implant.
+Whenever a patient loses a tooth, one of the ways commonly used to replace the lost tooth is a dental implant.
 This will act as an artificial tooth root, on top of which a tooth crown can be placed.
 From a surgical point of view, a dental implant requires an adequate volume of bony height, width and length to place and primarily stabilize the dental implant.
 In certain cases, extraction of the tooth and surgical placement of the dental implant can be performed at the same time, as long as there is enough bone to hold the implant without any mobility.
-Because this is not always possible, Bone Preservation Grafting is often times performed simultaneously with the tooth extraction.
-This is the best way to ensure there will be an adequate volume of bone to place and stabilize an implant at a later time.
+Because this is not always possible, bone preservation grafting is sometimes performed simultaneously with a tooth extraction.
+This is a way to help ensure that there will be an adequate volume of bone to place and stabilize an implant at a later time.
 It is a relatively easy procedure that involves filling the extraction socket defect with bone graft material and covering the area with a membrane to contain the graft material long enough for the adjacent soft tissue to grow over this area.

 Bone Augmentation Grafting

 When an upper or lower jaw bone has had teeth missing for an extended period of time, significant resorption, or loss of bony volume, can occur.
-These situations lead to a thin, horizontal bony ridge that has an inadequate amount of horizontal bony width to place, stabilize and maintain dental implants.
+These situations lead to a thin bony ridge that has an inadequate amount of horizontal bony width to place, stabilize, and maintain dental implants.
 In these situations, bone augmentation grafting is necessary.
 This consists of augmenting or adding bone graft material to the horizontally deficient site to make up what has been lost in the way of bony width.
-These grafts are sometimes supported by titanium “tenting screws” and are usually covered by some type of dissolvable membrane.
-The membrane aids in containing the bone graft where it was placed, as well as separating the blood supply from the overlying soft tissue.
-After several months, the membranes dissolve and by this time, the bone grafts have incorporated, or become part of the jawbone they were added to.
-A confirmation x-ray is usually taken to ensure the bone graft has adequately healed before the patient is scheduled to return for surgical placement of a dental implant/s.
+These grafts are sometimes supported by titanium “tenting screws” and may be covered by a titanium mesh or titanium-reinforced membrane, and then covered by a dissolvable membrane.
+Membranes aid in containing bone graft where it has been placed, as well as in separating blood supply from the overlying soft tissue.
+After several months, the membranes either dissolve or are removed, and the bone grafts often become part of the jawbone that they were added to.
+A confirmation x-ray is usually taken to ensure the bone graft has adequately healed before the patient is scheduled to return for surgical placement of dental implants.